jedieudonne/getting-and-cleaning-data-project/README.md

 # 11th part : cleaning
 cleans every internal variable.

-For this assignement I read many things on internet.
-Special thanks to a, b, c
+In this course I read many things on internet.
+Special thanks to rdpeng, benjamin-chan, glynn, sdrdis, and many others.
+Their point of view on the assignement helped me to construct my own submission.